Subscribe to Our Newsletter

 We need your support at Mental Health Advocacy Day.
-40 co-sponsors will be advocating for mental health policies, and urging lawmakers about the importance of “Caring for Vermonters ~ Invest in Mental Health”.
+We will be advocating to improve mental health policies, and urging lawmakers about the importance to “Care for Vermonters ~ Invest in Mental Health”.
 Please join us at the State House.
 The agenda includes activities that will be of interest for every mental health advocate and supporter including advocacy training, opportunities to interact with legislators, providing testimony and listening to personal stories of lived experience.

 TAKE ACTION NOW:

 MAKE MENTAL HEALTH A PRIORITY – LET YOUR VOICE BE HEARD!

 Who Should Attend: Mental health advocates, peers, family members, professionals, providers, community members and mental health stakeholders.

 7:30-10 A.M. ~ REGISTRATION (Room 11 – hearing room on first floor directly beneath the House Chamber):